kgarstki/ANTH-641_Stats-with-R/README.md

 Once you've forked this repo, set up your own binder using your new GitHub repo and replace the link below:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kgarstki/Working-with-R/master)

+For more advanced archaeological statistics using R, check out [Marwick 2017](https://benmarwick.github.io/How-To-Do-Archaeological-Science-Using-R/).